stelzinga/MF/Management_Framework-Appendix.md

 - Harvard Business Review, Mindful Listening (2022)
 _________________________________________
 ## PSS Toolkit
 The following is from "The Fearless Organisation" by Amy Admonson.
-There are three steps for Managers to work on to continuouslycreate a Psychological Safe Space (PSS).
+There are three steps for Managers to work on to continuously create a Psychological Safe Space (PSS).
 When *Manager* is used it can be any Leader not necessarily a hierarchical Manager, although they often are in the best position.

 1. Setting the Stage
 The purpose of this step is to create *shared expected Results and meaning*.
 It reinforces the understanding that although it may considered a *Risk* to speak up about *failures*, including ones own, but that Speaking up is effectively aiding the Venture to *learn* and thus improve.